LIAR-team/wombat/README.md

 ./utils/dev-environment/setup-docker.sh
 ```

-To start a developer Docker container, then you can use:
+Then, whenever you want to start a developer Docker container you can use:

 ```bash
 .devdocker/run.sh